vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     a)Implicit Intent
     b)Explicit Intent

+-   **What is AAPT?**<br/>
+    A) AAPT2 (Android Asset Packaging Tool) is a build tool that Android Studio and Android Gradle Plugin use to compile and package your app’s resources.
+AAPT2 parses, indexes, and compiles the resources into a binary format that is optimized for the Android platform.

+-   **What are the different types of Intents?**<br/>
+    A) There are two types of intents:

+    Explicit intents specify which application will satisfy the intent, by supplying either the target app's package name or a fully-qualified component class name.
+You'll typically use an explicit intent to start a component in your own app, because you know the class name of the activity or service you want to start.
+For example, you might start a new activity within your app in response to a user action, or start a service to download a file in the background.
+    Implicit intents do not name a specific component, but instead declare a general action to perform, which allows a component from another app to handle it.
+For example, if you want to show the user a location on a map, you can use an implicit intent to request that another capable app show a specified location on a map.

 -   **How to Stop a Service?**<br/>
     A) To stop a service from an activity we can call stopService(Intent intent) method.
 To Stop a service from itself, we can call stopSelf() method.
 -   **What is a Service?
 What are different types of services?**<br/>